Plonq/liero-clone/README.md

 ## How to Play

-Sorry, no executable files, but all you need is [Pipenv](https://pypi.org/project/pipenv/) though.
+Sorry, no executable files, but all you need is [Pipenv](https://pypi.org/project/pipenv/).

 1. Clone the repo
 2. Install dependencies with `pipenv install`